guildenstern70/gabby/README.md

 # Gabby

-## Gabby is a random English phrase generator in Java
+Gabby is a random English phrase generator in Java.

+## Compiling

+To compile, run

+    mvn compile

+## Running

+To run, run

+    mvn exec:java